 As I collected a few more tools, friends offered me several large, thick, vegetable-tanned hides which had become suitably 'distressed' after spending years on an office floor pretending to be linoleum.
 Carefully (the best word would be 'gingerly') I began making things for myself and of course I made terrible mistakes.
 But I was surprised to find that I could plan out the job, cut and shape the leather, attach buckles, straps and rings and then sew the thing together by hand.

-These six pictures (right) show the tools I use for all my projects
+These six pictures (right) show most of the tools I use for all my projects.

 This self-satisfaction was short-lived.
 At heart I'm a perpetually dissatisfied perfectionist and I soon realised how inadequate my first efforts had been.
 I try to do better and to learn from my mistakes.
 I've probably improved gradually making more challenging items which require new skills and techniques.
 But I'm eternally doomed to disappointment.
 Walsall for 200 years the heart of Britain's leather-working trade is not clamouring for my services.
 Not yet...

-Menawhile, in order to encourage others to believe that they could do at least as well as I've done, I'm including pictures on this page of all the items I've made: good, bad or indifferent...
+Meanwhile, in order to encourage others to believe that they could do at least as well as I've done, I'm including pictures on this page of all the items I've made: good, bad or indifferent.
+Nearly all my work is done using recycled leather which has two advantages: first, the leather has interesting patina and blemishes before I ever start working with it and, second, I can always pass off my mistakes as pre-existing characterful defects...

 © (2017) Christopher A. Long.
 Copyright, Syndication & All Rights Reserved Worldwide.